Arvind Kejriwal Biography: Education, Political Journey, Books and Awards

 Book written by Arvind Kejriwal

-'Swaraj' book is written by Arvind kejriwal.
+'Swaraj' book is written by Arvind Kejriwal.
 In the book, he questioned the present democratic system in India and suggests the way people can achieve true Swaraj (self-rule).
 The book proposes Gandhi's concept of Swaraj or "Home-rule" model of governance.

-Book written on Arvind Kejriwal
+Books written on Arvind Kejriwal

 'A Man With a Mission - Arvind Kejriwal' by Little Scholarz Editorial